 Changing the Guard, or Guard Mounting, at Buckingham Palace is the procedure by which the Old Guard at the palace switches duty with the New Guard.

 It is one of London’s most popular, and crowded, ceremonies.
-On most of the days when it takes place -which is every day May to July and every other day in throughout the rest of the year – it can seem as though the world and its mother has turned out to watch, and getting a good view of the proceedings can be, to say the least, difficult!
+On most of the days when it takes place, it can seem as though the world and its mother has turned out to watch, and getting a good view of the proceedings can be, to say the least, difficult!

 However, it is possible to get some extremely good views, if you know where to stand, and in this article we'll take you step by step through the process.

 It often comes as a surprise to visitors to learn that the men you see on duty outside Buckingham Place, and at other Royal locations, are not just ceremonial guards.
 They are, in fact, professional infantry soldiers who will have seen, and will see, active service all over the world with the British Army.

 They are some of the finest soldiers in the army and, at Buckingham Palace, they are known collectively as The Queen’s Guard, which consists of two Detachments – the Buckingham Palace and the St James’s Palace Detachments.

 Guard duty is usually performed by battalions of the Household Division, although, from time to time, most frequently in August, other infantry battalions and units will mount the Guard.

 Usually, however, the soldiers who guard Buckingham Palace are members of one of the five regiments of the British Army’s Foot Guards.
 These are – The Scots Guards, The Irish Guards, The Welsh Guards, The Grenadier Guards and The Coldstream Guards.